cmstead/gittey/README.md

 - `--configure-branch-annotations` - Configure branch prefix annotations
 - `--clear-configuration` - Clear current configuration
-- `--branch-prefixes` - Display a table of branch prefixes and descriptions
+- `--branch-prefixes` - Display a table of branch annotation prefixes and descriptions
+- `--commit-prefixes` - Display a table of commit message annotation prefixes and descriptions
 - `--new-branch` - Create a new branch using the annotation rules
+- `--commit` - Create a new commit with an annotation for what was done